l0co/docker-debian-base/README.md

 # Debian-base docker

-The base image for debian-based dockers ([see on docker hub](https://hub.docker.com/r/l0coful/debian-base/)).
+The base image for debian-based dockers.
 Provides some common setup for running services in docker containers.

 ## Features